carpentries-incubator/hpc-workflows/episodes/01-introduction.md

 1. Tells Snakemake to only run one process at a time
 1. Prompts the user for the correct input file

 *Hint: you can search in the text by pressing `/`, and quit back to the shell with `q`*

 :::::: solution
 (2) Prints the shell commands that are being run to the terminal

 This is such a useful thing we don't know why it isn't the default!
 The `-j1` option is what tells Snakemake to only run one process at a time, and we'll stick with this for now as it makes things simpler.
-The `-F` option tells Snakemake to always overwrite output files, and we'll learn about protected outputs much later in the course.
 Answer 4 is a total red-herring, as Snakemake never prompts interactively for user input.
 ::::::
 :::